-Understanding the complex interrelationships among science, technology, society, and the environment is an essential component of fostering increased scientific literacy.
+Understanding the complex interrelationships among STSE is an essential component of fostering increased scientific literacy.
 By studying the historical context, students come to appreciate ways in which cultural and intellectual traditions have influenced the questions and methodologies of science, and how science, in turn, has influenced the wider world of ideas.